 - Spar Urethane

-You can also use water sealers like Thompson water sealer to seal the painted wood but you need to ensure that the paint is completely dry before applying the water sealer.
+You can also use water sealers like Thompson’s water sealer.
+But, you need to ensure that the finish is completely dry before applying it.

 How To Seal Painted Wood For Outdoor Use?

 When it comes to sealing painted woodwork, DIYers often question the dry time, the number of coats to apply, how long before applying the next coat, and so much more.
 This guide reveals all the things you need to know.

 But first, here are the tools you need: